aminya/MatlabJuliaMatrixOperationsBenchmark/README.md

 ## Updated by Amin Yahyaabadi:
    * Julia language used is updated to V 1.1.1
+   * Both Julia and Julia_MKL are tested.
    * Better benchmarking tools are used both in Julia and MATLAB
-   * Many changes and updates are made.
-For more details refer to changelog files that are included.
+   * Many improvements and updates are made.
+For more details refer to changelog files: https://github.com/aminya/MatlabJuliaMatrixOperationsBenchmark/blob/master/Changelogs/

 This is a small benchmark of some common Matrix Operations (Linear Algebra Oriented).
 The purpose of this Benchmark is to display Run Time of various commonly used operations by Signal / Image / Data Processing Algorithm Engineers.